kepplemr/deathnut/README.md

 # deathnut deployment

-On successful build of mfaster, the deathnut 'pip zip' is deployed to GCS @ https://console.cloud.google.com/storage/browser/dist.getwellio.com/projects/deathnut/master
+On successful build of master, the deathnut 'pip zip' is deployed to GCS @ https://console.cloud.google.com/storage/browser/dist.getwellio.com/projects/deathnut/master

 When making changes to deathnut, bump the version [here](setup.py#L5)